By Todd A. Ward, PhD, BCBA-D

 3) Increased Number of Bins: Researchers then placed additional bins in targeted public areas of each building.

 4) Relocated Bins to Classrooms: Lastly, the team relocated the bins from the previous condition to classrooms, each near the trash can.

 Results suggested that the initial baseline levels of recycling did not significantly change after new, more salient, bins were introduced.
 In addition, recycling remained unchanged even after more bins were added to the public areas of each building.

 Recycling behavior increased only after recycling bins were relocated to classrooms.
 Not only that, but the number of plastic bottles seen in the trash also decreased.

 Be sure to read the full article available from PubMed Central for more details and limitations of the study and let us know how this simple solution could be implemented at your school or office in the comments below.

-Also don’t forget to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Also don’t forget to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!